behdanisohrab/i3-dots/README.md

 `mv * ~/.config`

-### for logout screen,i had used the Archlinux Logout program from Arcolinux team. you can get it from [here](https://github.com/arcolinux/archlinux-logout).
+### for logout screen,i used the Archlinux Logout program from Arcolinux team. you can get it from [here](https://github.com/arcolinux/archlinux-logout).

  ![screenshot](https://github.com/behdanisohrab/i3-dots/blob/main/screenshot/screenshot.png)